hmb815/CS362-F2019/projects/brandth/dominion/READM.md

-run make all #To compile the dominion code run ./playdom 30 # to run playdom code
+To compile run
+    make all
+To run game
+    ./playdom <number>
+To get code coverage
+    make randomtestresults